Educational Resources & Training Opportunities

 The Global Health Training Centre provides training materials and resources from across the Global Health Network for research training and continued professional development needs.
 This platform is completely free, accessible to all and aims to provide research staff of all roles, all regions and all disease areas with the ‘how-to’ training materials required to safely conduct high-quality research.

-Global Health TV enables health organizations and the global health community to share their work to address complex global health problems with a diverse audience made up of health-care professionals, health foundations, businesses, government agencies, academic institutes, and interested parties.
+Global Health TV enables health organizations and the global health community to share their work to address complex global health problems with an audience made up of health-care professionals, health foundations, businesses, government agencies, academic institutes, and interested parties.

 ProMED - the Program for Monitoring Emerging Diseases - is an Internet-based reporting system dedicated to rapid global dissemination of information on outbreaks of infectious diseases and acute exposures to toxins that affect human health, including those in animals and in plants grown for food or animal feed.
 Electronic communications enable ProMED to provide up-to-date and reliable news about threats to human, animal, and food plant health around the world, seven days a week.
 By providing early warning of outbreaks of emerging and re-emerging diseases, public health precautions at all levels can be taken in a timely manner to prevent epidemic transmission and to save lives.